jbcodeforce/tvpt-docs/docs/patterns/api_mgt/index.md

 # Modernization from API lifecycle

-In this note we summarize some of the best practices to introduce API management in their development practices and architecture patterns.
+This note summarizes some of the best practices to introduce API management in development practices and architecture patterns.

 ## Move from a pure API gateway to an API Management system

 An API Gateway helps provide security, control, integration, and optimized access to a full range of mobile, web, application programming interface (API), service-oriented architecture (SOA), B2B and cloud workloads.
 Gateways are used in the following patterns:

-* Security Gateway, placed between the consumer facing firewall and the system of records facing firewall (DMZ), it is used for both policy enforcement and consistent security policies across business channels.
+* As a **Security Gateway**, placed between the consumer facing firewall and the system of records facing firewall (DMZ).
+It is used for both policy enforcement and consistent security policies across business channels.
-* API gateway, both as an internal and external gateway, with centralized service governance and policy enforcement, and with traffic monitoring.
+* As an **API Gateway**, both as an internal and external gateway, with centralized service governance and policy enforcement, and with traffic monitoring.
-* Providing connectivity (HTTP) and mediation (XML, JSON) services in the internal network, close to the system of record.
+* To provide **connectivity (HTTP) and mediation (XML, JSON) services** in the internal network, close to the system of record.

-An API Management system supports a broader scope for API lifecycle management, including:
+An API Management system supports a broader scope of features for API lifecycle management, including:

 * API lifecycle management to active, retire, or stage API product.
 * API governance with security, access, and versioning.